-- “Databricks Global Code of Conduct” means the Databricks Global Code of Conduct available at databricks.com/global-code-of-conduct.
+- "Databricks Global Code of Conduct” means the Databricks Global Code of Conduct located at databricks.com/global-code-of-conduct.

-- “Databricks Powered Service” means any software or service powered by Databricks Runtime that is provided to you under contract between you and a third party, and this Agreement does not amend any term of such contract; the Databricks Powered Services are not considered Databricks Services (and, for the avoidance of doubt, are not considered Platform Services) under the Agreement and Databricks shall have no liability to you relating to your use of the Databricks Powered Services.
+- “Databricks Powered Service” means any third-party software or service powered by Databricks, including those at https://www.databricks.com/legal/cloud-provider-directory, that is provided to you under contractual terms between you and a third-party.
+This Agreement does not amend any term of such contract; the Databricks Powered Services are not considered Databricks Services (and, for the avoidance of doubt, are not considered Platform Services) under the Agreement and Databricks shall have no liability to you relating to your use of the Databricks Powered Services.

-- “Documentation” means the documentation related to the Platform Services located at databricks.com/documentation (or such other location as Databricks may provide, and as may be updated from time to time).
+- “Documentation” means the documentation related to the Platform Services located at databricks.com/documentation.

-- “Effective Date” means the earliest to occur of: the effective date of the initial Order Form that references this MCSA, the date of last signature of the MCSA, or the date you first access or use any Databricks Services.
+- “Effective Date” means the earliest of: the effective date of the initial Order that references this MCSA, the date of last signature of the MCSA, or the date you first access or use any Databricks Services.

-- “Fees” means all amounts payable for Databricks Services under an applicable Order Form.
+- “Fees” means all amounts payable for Databricks Services.